Table of content

 -d 'url=<VIDEO_URL>' \

--d 'title=Dailymotion cURL upload test' \
+-d 'title=Dailymotion upload test' \

 -d 'channel=videogames' \